cea-hpc/modules/doc/source/modulefile.rst

  previous value cannot be restored!
 (Unless you handle it explicitly ... see below.)

+.. mfcmd:: source-sh shell script [arg...]

+ Evaluate with *shell* the designated *script* with defined *arguments* to find out the environment changes it does.
+Those changes obtained by comparing environment prior and after *script* evaluation are then translated into corresponding *modulefile* commands, which are then applied during modulefile evaluation as if they were directly written in it.

+ When modulefile is unloaded, environment changes done are reserved by evaluating in the ``unload`` context the resulting modulefile commands, which were recorded in the :envvar:`MODULES_LMSOURCESH` environment variable at ``load`` time.

+ Changes on environment variables, shell aliases, shell functions and current working directory are tracked.

+ *Shell* could be specified as a command name or a fully qualified pathname.
+ The following shells are supported: sh, dash, csh, tcsh, bash, ksh, ksh93, zsh and fish.

+ .. only:: html

+    .. versionadded:: 4.6

 .. mfcmd:: system string

  Run *string* command through shell.
 On Unix, command is passed to the